 Take a look at my two favorite real estate crowdfunding platforms.

 Fundrise: A way for accredited and non-accredited investors to diversify into real estate through private eREITs.
-Fundrise has been around since 2012 and has consistently generated steady returns, no matter what the stock market is doing.
+Fundrise has been around since 2012 and manages over $3.5 billion for over 2 million investors.
 For most people, gaining exposure through a diversified real estate fund is the way to go.

 CrowdStreet: A way for accredited investors to invest in individual real estate opportunities mostly in 18-hour cities.
 18-hour cities are secondary cities with lower valuations, higher rental yields, and potentially higher growth due to job growth and demographic trends.
 If you have a good amount of capital, you can build a best-of-the-best real estate portfolio with CrowdStreet.